 The Twelve Curly Questions Interview

 I loved doing the Twelve Curly Questions with Kids Book Review.
-Thanks, Penny, for this great opportunity.
 I have linked to the Kids Book Review page down below if you want to check it out.

 1. Tell us something hardly anyone knows about you.